 The rise of COVID-19 has underscored the need for stronger infrastructure in the healthcare system.
 With the rush to allocate beds, increase medical staff, and retrieve new equipment, healthcare operations can benefit from the continuous development of on-hand technologies.
 These advancements can increase preparation in times of crisis and raise the quality of care.
-Communication between hospital workers, patients, and caregivers is a significant factor in driving recovery rates and streamlining healthcare tasks.
+Communication among hospital workers, patients, and caregivers is a significant factors in driving recovery rates and streamlining healthcare tasks.
 Voice-enabled technologies provide flexibility for healthcare workers and patients, enhancing interaction while decreasing the likeliness of infection.
 In the following, we explore the challenges in healthcare and how voice technologies could help.
 We grouped each issue and solution into the three categories of Medical Equipment, Physician Facing, and Patient Facing to gain a holistic view and to inform our approach.

 Voice-Activated Medical Equipments